Browse through our Current & Past Newsletters.

 A typical group is 18 to 24 people consisting of both men and women, and ranges in ages from 18 into late adulthood.

 The result is an intensive, deeply nurturing process that literally transforms lives.
 Participants are supported in exploring and healing their deepest psychological and spiritual wounds in a completely safe and supportive environment.

 STAR is an individual process done in a group setting.
 It is a carefully structured retreat that encourages participants to work in an individual fashion while providing many opportunities for group interaction.
-Mornings are typically spent checking in with one’s facilitator, or working on daily written assignments.
-All work is designed to help uncover and heal early decisions and negative experiences which are still powerfully affecting your life.
+Mornings are typically spent checking in with one’s facilitator, or working on daily writing assignments.
+All work is designed to help uncover and heal early decisions and negative experiences which are still powerfully affecting one’s life.

 There are two group meetings each day which include lectures, guided imagery, and sessions in which participants have the opportunity to deeply experience and express their feelings.
 An integrative breathwork session is also provided as a way of directly accessing and experiencing the unconscious.